qgis/QGIS-Documentation/docs/server_manual/config.rst

 “Maximum Atmospheric Temperature” and be requested using the abbreviated **Name** “ATMAX”.
 The user can set the title for layers, groups and projects.

-OWS name is based on the name used in layer tree.
+OWS name is based on the name used in the layer tree.
 This name is more a label for humans than a name for machine-to-machine communication.
 You can set a **Short name** for layers, groups or projects, to be used by QGIS Server as the layer identification name (in :ref:`LAYERS <server_layers_param>` parameter for instance ).